codacy/codacy-codesniffer/src/main/resources/docs/description/WordPress_PHP_DevelopmentFunctions.md

-Restrict the use of various development functions.Provides a bootstrap for the sniffs, to reduce code duplication.
+Restrict the use of various development functions.
+Provides a bootstrap for the sniffs, to reduce code duplication.